The BSM Story

-The Brunel SEN Multi-Academy Trust (BSM) started with the ambition to make a difference to the lives of children and young people (CYP) with special educational needs and/or disabilities (SEND).
+The Brunel SEN Multi-Academy Trust (BSM) started with the ambition to make a difference to the lives and aspirations of children and young people (CYP) with special educational needs and/or disabilities (SEND).

-When Jackie Smith became Headteacher of Uplands School in April 2009 she decided that they would be the ones to do things differently and make a difference.
-With the support of a determined workforce, they transformed Uplands in to the vibrant community that it is today.
-They introduced the Learning Mentor Programme; a bespoke educational package tailored for students with ASC/SCID.
+When Jackie Smith became Headteacher of Uplands School she was given the opportunity to do things differently and make a difference.
+With the support of determined staff and forward-thinking Governors Uplands was transformed into a vibrant community with a proactive attitude with a “can do” approach and the confidence to “do it differently”.
+Uplands wanted to ensure that all aspects of the school design were student focused and introduced Personalised Planning and an age not stage approach to classes, with students grouped according to need.
 They redesigned the curriculum, the staffing structures, and their entire approach to SEND Education.
-It was no longer about supporting their students, it was about creating new opportunities to enable them to support themselves.
+All these changes led to the creation of the Learning Mentor Programme; a bespoke educational package tailored for students with ASC/SCID, that would eventually become Churchward Free School.
+It was no longer about supporting their students; it was about creating new opportunities to enable them to support themselves.

 Over the next few years Uplands became a thriving learning environment where each student was able to make great progress.
-However, the Uplands team noticed that there were not enough skill-based opportunities for their SEND young people once their statutory education was complete and wanted to ensure that all the valuable skills learnt at school were not lost as they went into adulthood.
-In reality most young people with SEND leaving education at 19 embarked on a life of leisure, which mirrored retirement.
+However, the Uplands team soon realised that there were not enough skill-based opportunities for their SEND young people once their statutory education was complete and wanted to ensure that all the valuable skills learnt at school were not lost as they went into adulthood.
+Both nationally and locally, most young people with SEND leaving education at 19 embarked on a life of leisure, which mirrored retirement, where skills learnt in school were not utilised or very sadly lost.
 In response to this lack of opportunity, Jackie, together with a dedicated Board of Trustees, created Uplands Educational Trust (UET) in June 2012, a unique non-profit charitable trust set up to provide the meaningful and sustainable activity for young people with SEND in their local community.
+The UET vision was to “help young people with SEND help themselves”.

 Since April 2009, Uplands also developed a strong partnership with their neighbouring primary special school, Brimble Hill School.
 They shared the core values of promoting independence, interdependence and celebrating the success of each child.
 Together they created a seamless transition process from Primary to Secondary SEND education.

 Uplands along with Brimble Hill wanted to share their knowledge and expertise with other SEND Schools.
-They envisaged a family of bespoke Special Schools and Educational Provisions that could support and develop each CYP in their journey from infancy to adulthood.
+They envisaged a family of bespoke Special Schools and Educational Provisions that could support and develop each child and young person in their journey from infancy to adulthood.

 In September 2018 Churchward School, a Secondary Special Free School for students aged 11-19 years with Autistic Spectrum Condition (ASC) and/or Social Communication Interaction Difficulties (SCID), opened in a temporary specialist centre, moving to their permanent site in July 2020.